coryellcp/tesseract-training/README.md

 - extract_lstm.sh creates the *.lstm file needed by Tesseract.

 - check generate_training_data.sh file to make sure options are correct
-    - Of note, be sure to change line 4, font_list, to match your font
 ------------------------------------------

-- Download a font in file format .ttf and place it in the /fonts directory
+- Download a font in file format .ttf and place it in the fonts folder

+- In generate_training_data.sh change font name in font_list, to match your font

 run ./generate_training_data.sh